CharonSSS/RSS-Origin/README.md

 It is highly recommended **not to** install all celestials while you are ready to conduct interplanetary missions!
 We suggest retaining only the celestial(s) required for the mission and removing the remainings.

 **Specific operations for adding/removing celestial bodies:**
 Go to RSSOrigin in gamedata, search for celestial folders you need or don't need.
- 	Move the unwanted celestial folders out of GameData (!
+Move the unwanted celestial folders out of GameData. (!
 Please remember the location of the celestial folder before moving it out!
 If you forget, you can go to check "[List of added celestials](https://github.com/CharonSSS/RSS-Origin/blob/main/assets/Celestial%20bodies%20added%20in%20RSS-Origin%20up-coming%20initial%20release.png)" for the location of the celestial folder)
 If you need a certain celestial or celestial system, you can place it back in the corresponding position within GameData/RSSOrigin.

+If you want to install small moons in the ring of gas/ice giants and also want to add rings to gas/ice giants, it is recommended to use "**_RSS-Origin JSUNrings_**".
+This ring pack is matched with RSS-Origin, and the positions of the small moons and rings are adjusted according to reality.
+If this ring pack is not used, the small moons may drift elsewhere, which is very unreasonable.

 ### Dependencies and recommendations